NITCbase/nitcbase.github.io/docs/Design/Physical Layer.md

 ### Leaf Index Block Structure

 **A leaf node in the B+ tree stores the actual indices for the records in a relation**.
 A disk block that stores a leaf node of a B+ tree is called a leaf index Block. _Each leaf index block in NITCbase stores a maximum of 63 indices_.
 An index is a 3-tuple: `(attribute value, block number, slot number)`.
-The size of an index in nitcbase is 32 bytes (the last 8 bytes are unused)
+The size of an index in NITCbase is 32 bytes (the last 8 bytes are unused)

 !["Leaf Index Block"](../../static/img/LeafIndexBlock.png)